togan42/Artificial-Neural-Networks/README.md

 # Artificial-Neural-Networks
-Realization of ANN from scratch
+Realization of ANN from scratch using only NumPy library.